-Recipient organizations must meet all eligibility guidelines (refer to page 2; A 2) as well as follow the responsibilities defined below:
+Recipient organizations must meet all eligibility guidelines (refer to A 2) as well as follow the responsibilities defined below:

 - Demonstrate good-faith partnership practices.

-- Verify and thank donors for their donor-directed contribution(s) based on donor information provided by United Way.
-Thank donors for the amount pledged to United Way and designated to your agency.
+- Send acknowledgements to donors for their donor-directed contribution(s) based on the information provided by United Way.
+Thank donors for the amount pledged to United Way and designated to your agency, not the amount received.
 United Way makes every effort to thank donors but does not always receive donor-directed contribution information from donors' employers.
-Instead, some employers disburse donor-directed contributions to the organization without United Way's intervention or knowledge.
+Some employers disburse donor-directed contributions to the organization without United Way's intervention or knowledge.

 Section C: Sanctions for Violations by Recipient Organizations

-Violations of Recipient Organization Responsibilities (refer to B 4 above) for organizations that receive United Way of Central Iowa funds through the Community Impact investment process may result in the following sanctions:
+Violations by Recipient Organization Responsibilities (refer to B 4) that receive United Way of Central Iowa funds through the Community Impact investment process may result in the following sanctions: